 Scope and Purpose of this Policy

-Perfect Ward Ltd (“we”) is committed to protecting the privacy and personal information of all users of our websites, mobile applications, features or other services (together, the “Services”).
+Perfect Ward Ltd (“we”) is committed to protecting the privacy and personal information of all users of our websites, mobile and web applications, features or other services (together, the “Services”).

 What information we collect about you

 We may collect and process the following data about you:

 • your job title;